osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/pi-adapter-for-bacnet-data-source-configuration.md

 ## Discovery

-The BACnet adapter is able to discover available BACnet devices and objects defined by the data source configuration.
+The adapter is able to discover available BACnet devices and objects defined by the data source configuration.
 For discovery of a BACnet router, the adapter sends a *Who-Is* request and waits 30 seconds to receive *I-Am* responses from available devices.
 Upon receiving an *I-Am* response, the adapter requests the *Protocol Services Supported*, *Maximum APDU Length*, *Segmentation* and *Object List* properties from the available devices.
 For discovery of a single device, the adapter does not send a *Who-Is* request but proceeds to request its properties.

-A successful discovery results in populating the [DeviceConfiguration](xref:PIAdapterforBACnetDataSelectionConfiguration#bacnet-device-configuration) and optionally, [DataSelection Configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#configure-bacnet-data-selection).

-* DataSelection is populated with *Selected* attribute for all items set to `false`.
-* DeviceConfiguration is read-only and provides more information such as segmentation and services that are supported.
-This can help you make informed decisions in data selection.

-When the adapter starts or a new data source is configured, the adapter checks if DeviceConfiguration is populated.
-Discovery is performed only if DeviceConfiguration is empty.
-DataSelection is updated by discovery only if it is empty.
+When the adapter starts or a new data source is configured, the adapter checks if device configuration is populated.
+Discovery is performed only if device configuration is empty.
+The data selection configuration is updated by discovery only if it is empty.

+A successful discovery populates the device configuration and provides information such as segmentation and services that are supported.
+Optionally, the data selection configuration is also populated with the **Selected** parameter for all items set to `false`.
+For information about device configuration and data selection configuration, see [BACnet device configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#bacnet-device-configuration) and [Configure BACnet data selection](xref:PIAdapterforBACnetDataSelectionConfiguration#configure-bacnet-data-selection).

 The adapter [log](xref:Logging-configuration) indicates when discovery is complete.